Forestry Issues

 NOLS WILDERNESS ETHICS: Valuing and Managing Wild Spaces

 Glenn Goodrich, Jennifer Lamb.
 Delves into some of the thorniest problems in environmental ethics, exploring them in clear, straightforward language, like: What is wilderness?
 Why should it be protected?
 Do animals have rights?
 Do trees?
-Also provides a history of the U.S. wilderness movement and introduction to all relevant federal agencies & legislation.
+Also provides a history of the United States wilderness movement and introduction to all relevant federal agencies and legislation.
 This new edition of a NOLS classic is the definitive book on environmental ethics and their relation to managing wildlands.
-Orig. pub. as An Introduction to Wildland Ethics and Management (1992).
+Originally published as An Introduction to Wildland Ethics and Management (1992).
 5-3/8 x 8-1/4, 256p, 30 b&w photos, charts, 1992, 2006.

 ENVIRONMENTAL ETHICS AND FORESTRY: A Reader

 Peter List, ed..
-A rich sampling of writings reflecting the new directions and thinking in environmental ethics and philosophy as they apply to foresty.
-Focuses on basic ethical systems in forestry and forest management, philosophical issues in forestry ethics, Leopold’s land ethic in forestry, the ethics of new forestry, an dpublic debate in forestry, ethical issues in global forestry, and more.
+"Major environmentalists look at the ethical underpinnings of forestry."
+Includes a rich sampling of writings reflecting the new directions and thinking in environmental ethics and philosophy as they apply to foresty.
+Focuses on: ethical systems in forestry (including Aldo Leopold’s Land Ethic in Forestry); two philosophical issues in forestry ethics (multiple values in forests and the rights of trees and other natural objects), as well as; contemporary forestry ethics, including basic principles, codes of ethics, "new forestry - new forest philosophies," ethical issues in global forestry, and more.
+A comprehensive reader on the subject.
 7 x 10, 416p, 2 figures, 2000.

 ETHICS IN FORESTRY

 Lloyd Irland, ed..
 This far-ranging collection of readings examines professional, business, environmental, and government ethics as they apply to forestry.
-Of interest to foresters, natural resource managers & concerned citizens.
-It does not seek to teach the right answers, but to ask the right questions.
+Enables foresters to make sense of general and formal rules of ethics and how to readily apply them to their profession.
+A book that will appeal to foresters and natural resource managers in particular, but also will interest concerned citizens and citizen groups.
+Refreshingly for all, "it does not seek to teach the right answers, but to ask the right questions."
 6 x 9, 468p, 8 b&w photos, 1995.

 Biodiversity